About the Astronomy Unit

-The AU was established as a research centre in 1984, and has built a focussed and successful programme of research that covers topics across the spectrum of modern astronomy and astrophysics.
-Historically the Astronomy Unit was located within the School of Mathematical Sciences, but in 2011 it merged with the School of Physics to form the new School of Physics and Astronomy, significantly raising the profile of astronomy-related activities within Queen Mary, and leading to substantial institutional investment in the Unit's research environment and infrastructure.
+The AU was established as a research centre in 1984, and has since built a focussed and successful programme of research that covers topics across the spectrum of modern astronomy and astrophysics.
+The Astronomy Unit was initially located within the School of Mathematical Sciences, but in 2011 it merged with the School of Physics to form the new School of Physics and Astronomy, significantly raising the profile of astronomy within Queen Mary, leading to substantial institutional investment in the Unit's research environment and infrastructure.

-Our members come from all over the world.
-We have close collaborative ties to institutions in South Africa, Mexico, Brazil, and the US, amongst others, as well as closer to home through our membership of SEPnet.
-The AU prides itself on its diversity, and is known for its friendly and welcoming atmosphere.
-We are also proud to be IoP Juno Champions, recipients of an Athena Swan Silver Award, and are a Living Wage employer.
+We now have a diverse membership, with staff and students from a wide range of countries.
+We have close collaborative ties to institutions in South Africa, Mexico, Brazil, USA, and Europe, amongst others, as well as within the UK through our membership of SEPnet (the South East Physics Network).
+The AU is also part of SEPnet-Astro, the DISCnet data-intensive science centre, and the Alan Turing Institute for data science and artificial intelligence.
+We are also IoP Juno Champions, recipients of an Athena Swan Silver Award, and are a Living Wage employer.
 All AU members and visitors are asked to follow our Code of Conduct.